tensorflow/cloud/src/python/tensorflow_cloud/tuner/README.md

 ## What is this module?

 `tuner` is a module which is part of the broader `tensorflow_cloud`.
-This module is an implementation of a library for hyperparameter tuning that is built into the [KerasTuner](https://github.com/keras-team/keras-tuner) and creates a seamless integration with
+This module is an implementation of a library for hyperparameter tuning that is built upon the [KerasTuner](https://github.com/keras-team/keras-tuner) and creates a seamless integration with
 [Cloud AI Platform Vizier](https://cloud.google.com/ai-platform/optimizer/docs)